Zarina-Doszhanova/programming-assignment-1ths/REPORT_TEMPLATE.md

 What does your program show to the user?

-- Calculated value
+- Fuel needed
-- Category or interpretation
+- Total cost
-- Personalized message (if used)
+- Personalized message
-- Optional: binary output (if implemented)
+- Trip status (Efficient or Costly)

 ---